Invivogen

 Quality control:

-• Biallelic TREX1 gene knockout has been verified by PCR, western blot, sequencing and functional assays.
+• Biallelic TREX1 gene knockout has been verified by PCR, western blot, sequencing, and functional assays.

 • The stability of this cell line for 20 passages following thawing has been verified.